bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 Oblivious Proxies that are not intended for general-purpose proxy usage MAY impose strict transfer limits or rate limits on HTTP CONNECT and CONNECT-UDP usage.

+If the proxy offers a DNS over HTTPS resolver, it MUST NOT enable EDNS Client Subnet support {{!RFC7871}}.

 ## Client

 The Client is assumed to know an "https" URI of an Oblivious Request Resource's Access Description.
 To use that Request Resource, it MUST perform the following "double-check" procedure: